 Mozambique is divided in two, the political situation is troubling.
 The sitting party and the opposition bring a lot of commotion.
 There is a war going on and there is only one victim, the people.

 While traveling this short period through Mozambique we've seen burned out busses and cars with bullitholes by the side of the road.
 Many many roadblocks and police officers who will only let you go if you pay.

 These 8 days where very impressive, but also very complicated.
 We've seen the beauty and the beast and we loved it.

 Bem vindo a Mozambique!

-In Maputo it's ok to walk the streets at night but because we're white (and everybody knows white people are always incredibly rich) they advised us to take a taxi.
-We only needed to be one kilometre away, but decided to take a taxi.
+In Maputo it's ok to walk the streets at night but because our skin has a light color (and of course everybody knows white people are always incredibly rich) the hotel advises us to take a taxi.
+We only need to be one kilometer away, but decide to take a taxi just in case.

 Early morning we get up and when the bus finally leaves the bus station it's a quarter past six.
 The bus is packed with people, luggage and other stuff.

 We stop at every corner to load more people and groceries.
 No animals... yet...

 It's about 500 kilometres from Maputo to Tofo and we're only halfway there.
 The ride is fairly comfortable and we have picked quite a good spot when we were the first to get into the bus, but it's one big bad-trip, loud music, people shouting and many MANY police blocks.
 23 to be exact.